Burn in hell!

 “How'ya doin' Jax?
 Is this a bad time?”

 His voice held a mocking tone as if he knew damn well what had just happened.

-"You wanna die today, boy?
-Just come on down," Jax threatened.
+“You want to die today, boy?
+Just come on down,” Jax threatened.

 “Put him on, Jax, I wanna talk to my girlfriend's bodyguard for a sec,” he taunted, knowing full well I would be listening.